• Published: Feb 17 2025 05:13 AM

 wave

-While Conclave and The Brutalist stole the show, other films also received well-deserved recognition.
-Mikey Madison's unexpected win for Best Actress (Anora) surprised many, surpassing the heavily favored Demi Moore.
-Zoe Saldana won Best Supporting Actress for her role in Emilia Pérez, which also took home the award for Best Film Not in the English Language.
-Kieran Culkin continued his winning streak, securing Best Supporting Actor for his work in A Real Pain.
-David Jonsson won the EE Rising Star Award, voted for by the public.
+While Conclave and The Brutalist dominated, there were some other fantastic wins.
+Mikey Madison's Best Actress win for Anora was a total shock!
+Seriously, who saw that coming?
+She beat out the heavily favored Demi Moore.
+Zoe Saldana won Best Supporting Actress for Emilia Pérez, which also won Best Film Not in the English Language.
+And Kieran Culkin continued his award-winning streak, taking home Best Supporting Actor for A Real Pain.
+Lastly, David Jonsson won the EE Rising Star Award – always a crowd-pleaser.

 FAQ